NORTHERN LEOPARD FROG

 - Has prominent, light-coloured dorsolateral folds; these are glandular ridges that separate the back from the sides of the frog, and that run along the frog’s back from the eyes to the tail.

 - During mating season, males call to attract females.
-The call is low-pitched and can sound like someone rubbing a balloon, or like a short guttural snore followed by several clucking or grunting noises.
+The call is low-pitched and can sound like a door creaking open, followed by several clucking or grunting noises.

 - Click here to listen to northern leopard frogs calling at a marsh in Manitoba on a May afternoon.
 Boreal chorus frogs are also heard in the background.